al-moreno/MongoDB/Unit 3/Script.md

-In MongoDB, you can model different types of relationships between documents, including one-to-one, one-to-many, and many-to-many relationships.
-Let's explore each of these scenarios and demonstrate how to model them in MongoDB:
+In MongoDB, we can model different types of relationships between documents, including one-to-one, one-to-many, and many-to-many relationships.
+Let's explore each of these scenarios and demonstrate how to model them:

-1. One-to-One Relationship:
-   In a one-to-one relationship, each document is uniquely associated with another document.
+1. In a one-to-one relationship, each document is uniquely associated with another document.
 This type of relationship is represented by embedding the related data within the same document.

 Example:
-Let's consider a scenario where you have a "user" document and a "profile" document, where each user has one profile associated with them.
+Consider a scenario where we have a "user" document and a "profile" document, where each user has one profile associated with them.
 You can model this relationship by embedding the profile information within the user document.
 The structure would look like:

 ```javascript
 {